 Another alternative is: you can go to Maslak (ITU-Istanbul Technical University Campus station) by subway, then take the bus 40B.
 You can also walk there from Maslak (around 1 km).

-The Bosphorus is particularly famous for the 620 historic waterfront houses (yalı) built during the Ottoman period, which stretch along the strait’s European and Asian shorelines.
+- The Bosphorus is particularly famous for the 620 historic waterfront houses (yalı) built during the Ottoman period, which stretches along the strait’s European and Asian shorelines.